ZacharyGeurts/universal_equation/README.md

   - **Vulkan**: `libvulkan-dev`, `vulkan-tools` (for validation layers).
   - **GLM**: `libglm-dev`.
 - **Shader Compiler**: `glslc` (from Vulkan SDK).

-I do not condone violence, incorrectness, or the new Oxford comma.

 ## Build Instructions
 ```bash